samwycherley/samwycherley/README.md

 I can be reached at wycherley [at) stanford (dot) edu

 ## Recent working papers
-- ["Cointegration with Occasionally Binding Constraints"](https://arxiv.org/abs/2211.09604), July 2023 (with James A. Duffy and Sophocles Mavroeidis). _R&R at Journal of Econometrics_.
+- ["Cointegration with Occasionally Binding Constraints"](https://arxiv.org/abs/2211.09604), July 2023 (with James A. Duffy and Sophocles Mavroeidis). _Conditionally accepted at Journal of Econometrics_.
 - ["Stationarity with Occasionally Binding Constraints"](https://arxiv.org/abs/2307.06190), July 2023 (with James A. Duffy and Sophocles Mavroeidis).

 ## Packages